joshuabambrick/breakpoint/README.md

 ### $.breakpoint.on ###
 To set a callback to be run on a breakpoint, call `$.breakpoint.on`.
 The first parameter `toMatch` is an array of the names of the breakpoints which, when entered/exited the callback should be called.
 The second parameter is the callback which should be called.
 The third parameter is optional, and provides a way to automatically return the name of the breakpoint that is matched at the time of calling - note that this will not work unless the page has been fully rendered at the time of calling.
 The fourth parameter is optional, and provides a way to override the breakpoints which should be used with this particular callback - it will not affect any other callbacks that you set.
 For information about the format of this parameter, see $.breakpoint.changeBreakpoints.

 The callback receives the name of the first breakpoint matched in the `toMatch` array, if no breakpoint was matched (in the case that one of these breakpoints was left), then this will be 'default'.
+In addition, the breakpoint matched at the time of calling is returned from every call to `$.breakpoint.on`.

     var makeChanges = function (breakpointName) {
         if (breakpointName === 'palm') {